oscarrenalias/promise-http-client/README.md

 });
 ```

-See the *examples/* folder for a runnable client
+See the *examples/* folder for additional examples, including a JSON client.

 Testing
 =======